Search the Collection

 Sir Walter Ralegh (1554-1618), Soldier, sailor, poet and writer

 A poet, explorer, soldier, sailor, courtier and favourite of Elizabeth I, Ralegh was a true 'Renaissance Man'.
-Much of his literary work is lost but about thirty short poems and various prose works survive, including The History of the World.
-He organised and financed a number of expeditions to North America and in later life made several unsuccessful attempts to find gold in South America.
-Implicated in a plot in the reign of James I, Ralegh was spent much of his reign in the Tower.
+Much of his literary work is lost, but about thirty short poems and various prose works survive, including The History of the World.
+He organised and financed a number of expeditions to North America, and in later life made several unsuccessful attempts to find gold in South America.
+The family home was at Sherborne Castle, in Dorset.
+Implicated in a plotting against James I, Ralegh spent much of the Kings reign in the Tower.
 He was executed for treason in 1618.

 after Unknown artist